aqlaboratory/openfold/docs/source/Training_OpenFold.md

 		 Adjust the number of data workers used to prepare data with the `--num_workers` setting.
 Increasing the number could help with dataset processing speed.
 However, to many workers could cause an OOM issue.

 When I reload my pretrained model weights or checkpoints, I get `RuntimeError: Error(s) in loading state_dict for OpenFoldWrapper: Unexpected key(s) in state_dict:`
 	This suggests that your checkpoint / model weights are in OpenFold v1 format with outdated model layer names.
-Convert your weights/checkpoints following the [[Converting OpenFold v1 Weights]]
+Convert your weights/checkpoints following [this guide](convert_of_v1_weights.md).